Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Implementation Details

 \section{Implementation Details}

 We used a total of eight L40 48G GPUs for our experiments, with one GPU assigned to each task.
-For the BERT model, the runtime for each task is approximately 3 hours for both English and Japanese, which includes fine-tuning and extracting embeddings for the clustering tasks.
-For fine-tuning GPT-2 Japanese and English, each task of the Japanese experiment takes about 2 hours, which includes fine-tuning and extracting embeddings for the clustering tasks.
-For English, the tasks take about 1 hours in total.
-As for the fine-tuning of TurnGPT tasks for Japanese and English, we used the following parameters: batch size $3$; weight decay $0.01$; dropout rate $0.1$; learning rate $0.0001$.
+For the BERT model, the runtime for each task was approximately 3 hours for both English and Japanese, which includes fine-tuning and extracting embeddings for the clustering tasks.
+For fine-tuning GPT-2 Japanese and English, each task of the Japanese experiment took about 2 hours, which includes fine-tuning and extracting embeddings for the clustering tasks.
+For English, the tasks took about 1 hour.

+For the fine-tuning of TurnGPT tasks for Japanese and English, we used the following parameters: batch size $4$; weight decay $0.01$; dropout rate $0.3$; learning rate $0.0005$.
 A total of $15$ epochs were used to complete the fine-tuning tasks.
 After each epoch, a checkpoint (model) was generated, saving the weight parameters gained during training.
 The model with the minimum loss value was chosen as the final model for estimating the probability of the turn transition potential.

-For LLaMA-3 8B and Qwen-3 8B, we used LoRa to accelerate the fine-tuning process.
+For LLaMA-3 8B and Qwen-3 8B, we used LoRa to accelerate fine-tuning.
 The parameters for LoRA were set as follows.
-The rank of the low-rank matrices is 16, and a dropout rate of 0.1 is used to the LoRA layers to improve regularization.
+The rank of the low-rank matrices is $16$, and a dropout rate of $0.1$ is used to the LoRA layers to improve regularization.
 LoRA is applied to the ‘q\_proj’ and ‘v\_proj’ layers within the model's attention mechanism.
-For LLaMA-3 8B, each task takes about 8 hours in the Japanese data and about 7 hours in the English data.
-In contrast, the Qwen-3 8B model requires around 15 hours and 10 hours for the same tasks, respectively.
+For LLaMA-3 8B, each task took about 8 hours for the Japanese data and about 7 hours for the English data.
+In contrast, the Qwen-3 8B model required around 15 and 10 hours for the same tasks, respectively.

-For $k$-means clustering, we first standardize the obtained embeddings and apply PCA (Principal Component Analysis) to reduce the dimensionality to 100, facilitating subsequent clustering operations.
-The number of clusters $k$ ranges from 2 to 15, and the optimal $k$ is selected based on the highest silhouette score achieved.
+For $k$-means clustering, we first standardized the obtained embeddings and applied PCA (Principal Component Analysis) to reduce the dimensionality to 100, facilitating subsequent clustering operations.
+The number of clusters $k$ ranged from 2 to 15, and the optimal $k$ was selected based on the highest silhouette score achieved.